Skip to content

 - Site Code: An additional identifier, often a concise code or abbreviation, used to reference the site.
 The purpose of having a code alongside the name and UUID is to allow lossless data migration from an ODM2 database.

 - Privacy: Determines the accessibility of the site's data to the public. if is_private is false, any guest of the system can access the site and its metadata.
-If is_private is true, only the owners of this site can
+If is_private is true, only owners and collaborators of the site's workspace can access site data and metadata.

 - Data Disclaimer: Provides any necessary legal or usage notices related to the site's data.